 What Skills Will I Learn in a Carpentry Course?

 Carpenters are skilled craftspersons who create structures and consumer goods from common materials, like wood and concrete.
 Enrolling in carpentry courses at a trade school or community college is one way to gain the knowledge and techniques needed for a career as a carpenter.
 Skills learned in carpentry courses may include safety awareness, building layout design and blueprint reading.
 Continue reading for more information about carpentry courses.
-Schools offering Carpentry degrees can also be found in these popular choices.

 What Carpenters Do